Thebbie-A/Thebbie-A/README.md

 ## Connect with me

-My name is Deborah Arthur, I am a Data Analsyt.
+My name is Deborah Arthur

-- 🌱 I’m currently advancing my Python Skills
+- 🌱 I’m currently advancing my skiils in Data Analysis.
-- 👯 I’m looking to collaborate on Python projects
+- 👯 I’m looking to collaborate on data related projects.
-- 💬 Ask me anything relating to Tech
+- 💬 Ask me anything relating to Tech and Arts.
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love movies and football